svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

       image := newImage.
       ^ ZnResponse redirect: #image

-We start with the simple version without error handling.
+We start with a simple version without error handling.
 The entity of the incoming request is a multi-part form-data object containing named parts.
 Each part, such as the file part, contains another sub-entity.
 In our case, the uploaded image.
 Note also how the response to the POST is a redirect to our main page.
 You should now have a fully functional web app.
 Go and try it out!

 We have taken a bit of a shortcut in the code above.
 It is pretty dangerous to just accept what is coming in from the internet without doing some checking.
 Here is a version that does that.